sosy-lab/cpachecker/CONTRIBUTING.md

 - Give your branch a meaningful name that describes the project / goal of the branch.
   Your name should typically not be part of the branch name.
-  Include the issue number if one exists.
+  If an issue exists for your intended change, consider creating the branch directly from the issue or at least include the issue number in the branch name.

 - Keep each branch restricted to one specific set of changes, do not mix unrelated changes in a single branch.

 - While a branch exists, keep it close to the main branch, i.e., regularly merge the main branch into your branch.
-  This allows you to detect merge commits early when it is often less effort to fix them.
+  This allows you to detect merge conflicts early when it is often less effort to fix them.

 - Aim at integrating your branch into the main branch as soon as possible.